spencermountain/dumpster-dive/README.md

 just put some [epsom salts](https://www.youtube.com/watch?v=QSlIHCu2Smw) in there, it feels great.

 The en-wiki dump should take a few hours.
 Maybe 8.
-Should be done before dinner.
+Maybe 4.
+Have a snack prepared.

 The console will update you every couple seconds to let you know where it's at.